celati-netdis/celati-netdis.github.io/pages/spreadsheets.md

 In this section you can search and download the spreadsheets I have set in order to develop the networks visualisations.
 For each network, you will find a spreadsheet containing the nodes (people) and one containing the edges (relationships).

 You will also find a masterlist containing all the people involved in my spreadsheets and the [relational database](https://en.wikipedia.org/wiki/Relational_database) I have developed in order to track the spread of heresy in sixteenth-century Venice and its geographial distribution.
-I started by considering several Inquisition trials of heretical physicians, and I have progressively involved other people's trials (thanks to the generous collaboration of some colleagues and friends who shared with me their information).
-In this database, I collect people involved in the trials; places mentioned as venues of heretical meetings; heretical books and heretical activities cultivated by them; etc (more in [the documentation file](/documentation/)).
+I started by considering several Inquisition trials of heretical physicians, and I have progressively involved other people's trials (thanks to the generous collaboration of some colleagues and friends who shared their information with me).
+In this database, I collect information on the people involved in the trials; places mentioned as venues of heretical meetings; heretical books and heretical activities cultivated by them; etc (more in [the documentation file](/documentation/)).

 What you see in these spreadsheets is a work in progress, which requires additional archive research and that I continuosly update and revise.
 So please be aware of that.
-Moreover, plase be aware that early modern sources are often incomplete and fragmented, so in some cases I had to somewhat approximate the information I had (see the documentation file).
+Moreover, please be aware that early modern sources are often incomplete and fragmented, so in some cases I had to somewhat approximate the information (see the documentation file).

 Click on the tabs below to access the spreadsheets.